draconisPW/PWMAngband/docs/birth.rst

   to recover from damage received.
 Therefore a character with a high constitution will receive more hit points and also recover them faster while resting.
 Constitution is less important in the beginning of the game, but will be the most important stat at the end.
+It gives stamina, which determines the ability of a villager to use their travel guides.

 Skills
 ------